hc2116/PhD_project/To_Do.md

 	- look for survey on behavioural characterisations

 - Write down a list of approaches to cluster flows, finger printing, behavioural flow characterisation
-	- comments, what hs not been told
+	- comments, what has not been told
 	- Think about second order features compared to first order features: What characterises a flow
 	- Compile a little report with the questions